Myles Turner NBA Preview vs. the Bucks

 Myles Turner Insights vs. the Bucks

-- Turner's Pacers average 106.2 possessions per game, which ranks 15th among NBA teams, while the Bucks are one of the league's fastest, ranking ninth with 104.8 possessions per contest.
+- The Pacers rank 12th in possessions per game with 106.2.
+His opponents, the Bucks, have one of the fastest tempos, ranking seventh with 104.9 possessions per contest.

-- On the boards, the Bucks are ranked 19th in the league, giving up 43.8 rebounds per game.
+- The Bucks are the 19th-ranked team in the NBA, giving up 44 rebounds per contest.

-- In terms of assists, the Bucks have allowed 26.4 per game, 15th in the league.
+- In terms of assists, the Bucks have given up 26.3 per contest, 15th in the NBA.

-- Looking at 3-pointers, the Bucks have allowed 11.5 makes per contest, sixth in the league.
+- Looking at 3-pointers, the Bucks have allowed 11.3 makes per game, sixth in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!